 People at higher risk of developing complications if they get influenza include:

 pregnant women and women who have just given birth

 people with an ongoing health condition (like asthma, diabetes, cancer, a heart or lung condition, and conditions that affect the nervous or immune systems)

-- significantly overweight people
+very overweight people

 people aged 65 years or over

 What is the treatment for the flu?

 keep hydrated to replace fluids you lose because of fever and sweating

 drink mainly water and avoid tea, coffee and alcohol as they dry you out even more

 eat only light food when you are hungry

 use a damp cloth to cool your forehead and limbs

 shower or bathe regularly and keep bedding clean and dry.

 Influenza is caused by a virus so antibiotics do not help.

 Antiviral medicines are available that treat the flu infection.
 These are:

-These medicines must be taken within 48 hours of your symptoms first appearing, or they are unlikely to shorten your illness.
+These medicines must be taken within 48 hours of your symptoms first appearing or they are unlikely to shorten your illness.
 They are usually only recommended if you are at high risk of complications of your flu infection, such as pneumonia (lung infection).